 12. Catch a show at Ford’s Theatre in Penn Quarter.

 Few presidents are as beloved as Abraham Lincoln, and Ford’s Theatre pays tribute to the man and his presidency, as well as the assassination and its aftermath.
 After you explore the museum, exhibits, and Peterson House, where Lincoln spent his last hours, lift your spirits with a performance.

 13. You really have to try a Jose Andres restaurant.

 Ford’s Theatre is just one of the many attractions in Penn Quarter—if you’re a foodie, you’ll love any of the four Jose Andres restaurants in the area.
-There’s Jaleo, his renowned tapas bar, minibar by Jose Andres, the two Michelin-starred restaurant, Oyamel, the Mexican cucina, and China Chilcano.
+There’s Jaleo, his renowned tapas bar, minibar by Jose Andres, the two Michelin-starred restaurants, Oyamel, the Mexican Cucina, and China Chilcano.
 If you really want to indulge, book the 21-course “Tour de Jose,” and visit all four restaurants!

 14. Take a ride on the Capital Wheel.

 The National Harbor is located on the Maryland side of the Potomac and is packed with restaurants, shopping, and entertainment venues—with the massive Capital Wheel standing sentinel over it all.
 Rising over 180 feet into the sky, a ride on the Capital Wheel offers unparalleled views of D.C. and Alexandria.
 If you’re up for a little active adventure, rent a kayak or standup paddleboard and take to the water.